'Helicopter Sunday' drama potential in SWPL climax

 If they beat Glasgow City at Ibrox, they'll hop onto 81 points.
 If Celtic also beat Hearts, they'll remain level with Rangers on points.
 And this is where it gets a bit messy.

-Rangers have scored 103 goals, while their rivals have 102.
+Rangers have a goal difference of 103, while their rivals have 102.
 So, if the pair both win by the same margin, Rangers will secure back-to-back titles.

 But, if Celtic better Rangers' win by one goal, and the pair are level on points and goals, it then goes to the head-to-head, which is rather unhelpfully, a win apiece and two draws.
 Next, it's to the head-to-head goal difference.
 Are you still with me?